Welcome

 Welcome to the Thurston Nature Center.
 We are located just north of Thurston Elementary School on Prairie Street and on the south side of Bluett Road, across from Clague Middle School in northeast Ann Arbor, Washtenaw County, Michigan.

-The Nature Center is managed by the volunteer Thurston Nature Center Committee, a subcommittee of the PTO at Thurston Elementary School.
+The Nature Center is managed by the volunteer Thurston Nature Center Committee, a committee of the PTO at Thurston Elementary School.
 A Land Use Policy Statement was agreed upon in 2003.
+Please see our history and archives to learn about this unique space and how it became one of the country’s first environmental education centers.

 The area is enjoyed by many people in the community, and school classes have used the nature center as part of Ann Arbor Public Schools’ Environmental Education Program for decades.
 Fall and Spring Workdays help with trail maintenance and weed control.